Military history of Vietnam: Modern period

 The Cambodian Civil War was a mixed result of the Khmer Rouge's desire to establish a communist regime in Cambodia, eventually dragging Cambodia into the Vietnam War due to the North Vietnamese support for the Khmer Rouge and their use of Cambodian soil to stage attacks into South Vietnam.
 The US heavily bombed PVA, VC and Khmer Rouge position in Cambodia.
-Khmer Rouge was aided militarily by the North Vietnam and the Viet Cong, and won the war in 1975.
+Khmer Rouge was aided militarily by the North Vietnamese Army and the Viet Cong, and won the war in 1975.